urbanairship/frock/README.md

       need.
     - Don't modify the `frock` that you are passed; this is the global instance that is shared between all running mocks.
+- Socket mocks are far simpler than HTTP mocks, and haven't the full suite of options that a HTTP mock has.
 - Don't crash :) Remember that all mocks run in the same process; you bring one down and you bring down the whole thing.